ualsbombe/language_electrified/README.md

 It has been tested with FieldTrip-20190716 and MNE-Python 0.18.2

 ## Motivation
-To give newcomers to the electro- and magnetoencephalography fields a first, practical introduction to coding
+To give newcomers to the electro- and magnetoencephalography fields a practical introduction to coding.

 ## Installation